 A Civil War summer

-From the table to the battlefield, all 17th-century life is here as the English Civil War pitches camp in Corfe Castle this summer.
+All 17th-century life is here as the English Civil War pitches camp in Corfe Castle this summer.
 Civil War Encampment gets under the skin of an era that was about much more than Roundheads and Cavaliers.

 Civil War Encampment, daily from from Saturday 28 July to Sunday 2 September, brings you face to face with the reality of a time when conflict split the kingdom and a visit to the surgery meant dicing with death.